-If it is the opinion of a majority of the Committee Panel that the Respondent (Accused Student) has violated one or more of the College policies or campus regulations which the Student has been charged with violating, the Vice President will provide a recommendation of sanction(s).
+If it is the opinion of a majority of the Committee Panel that the Respondent (Accused Student) has violated one or more of the College policies or campus regulations which the Student has been charged with violating, the Dean of Student Success will provide a recommendation of sanction(s).
 Within ten days of the conclusion of the hearing, a final report will be prepared.